-- It helps boost and improve the immune system of the body.
+- It improves and helps boost the immune system of the body.

 - It acts as an add-on and helps prevent leukemia.

-- It helps in the release of digestive enzymes, which helps eases indigestion, strengthens cognitive functions.
+- Releases digestive enzymes, which helps in digestion, which helps eases indigestion, strengthens cognitive functions.

 As per Ayush Ministry, a decoction of nutmeg, cardamom, clove, cinnamon, black raisins, black pepper, and tulsi in water is the best homemade cough syrup immunity booster.